05 August, 2019

 It’s hard to impress a Kiwi with coastal landscape, but I’ll openly say I was blown away by our five day Cornwall road trip.
 The sheer cliffs dropping into bright blue ocean, the surfer way of life, the people and the FOOD.
-It honestly felt like we got in our Spaceships VW Delta Campervan in London and drove to a whole different country.
+It honestly felt like we got in our Spaceships campervan in London and drove to a whole different country.

 Starting on a Thursday night and returning to London on the Monday night on a bank holiday weekend, we managed to cover the entire Cornish coast with only one day of annual leave.
 Cruising along the south to Land’s End for the first two days and back up the north for the second two, we created an itinerary that is totally achievable in a long weekend from London.

 Here’s our must-see, must-eat, must-do list and itinerary: